jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 I will read it to you, and in return you must turn over these papers and let me have whatever bears upon the matter.
 This is what he says:

-“MYDEARMR.
-SHERLOCKHOLMES:—Lord Backwater tells me that I may place implicit reliance upon your judgment and discretion.
+“MY DEAR MR. SHERLOCK HOLMES:—Lord Backwater tells me that I may place implicit reliance upon your judgment and discretion.
 I have determined, therefore, to call upon you and to consult you in reference to the very painful event which has occurred in connection